-- 1. Register your bicycle with the Department of Public Safety so pertinent information is on file. - 2.
-Secure your bicycle with a good case hardened lock and a good cable or case hardened chain. - 3.
-Secure the chain around both wheels, the frame and to a bicycle rack. - 4.
+- Register your bicycle with the Department of Public Safety so pertinent information is on file. - 2.
+Secure your bicycle with a good case hardened lock or case hardened chain. - Secure the chain around both wheels, the frame and to a bicycle rack. - 4.
 Know your serial number-write it down. - 5.
 Engrave your operator's license number into the frame of the bicycle.
 This should be visible. - 6.
 If you observe suspicious persons and/or activity, call the police.